danielcardeenas/whatsapp-framework/README.md

 Mac is a whatsapp bot/framework I made as a weekend project.
 The project itself has all you need to make your own custom functions easily.

+Mac has built-in human behaivor so you only have to worry about the functions you make.
+Every module works completely separated from the core, this means that you can erease every module and mac will keep working

 _This needs **Python 3.5**_

 # Setup: